sirchuck/site_works/README.md

     Database Objects provide the following Methods:
     $r = new t_mytable(5,$this->_odb);
-        This instantiation has passed an id of 5, and will automatically call the following fillData method
+        This instantiation has passed an id of 5, and will automatically call the following fillData method id can be true, number, string, or where.
+If where it must have a =,>, or < symbol.
     $r->fillData(overloaded)
         $r->fillData(true)
             This will pull the last record data, you would only use this typically if you had no key field and just one record.